JohnnyCrazy/SpotifyAPI-NET/README.md

 > Returns the current Track

 #####StatusResponse GetStatusResponse()
-> Returns the StatusResponse, which contains all Information gathered by the Call
+> Returns the StatusResponse, which contains all Information gathered by the Call (Should not be used at all)

 ### SpotifyEventHandler